mbaffico/cyclistic-case-study/README.md

 # cyclistic-case-study

-This project investigates rider behavior using real-world bike-sharing data from Divvy (via Kaggle), to help the fictional company Cyclistic convert casual riders into annual members.
+This project investigates rider behavior using real-world bike-sharing data from Divvy, to help the fictional company Cyclistic convert casual riders into annual members.

 ## 🔍 Objectives
 - Understand temporal and spatial ride patterns